Top 9 Reasons to Migrate SAP Systems to Microsoft Azure

 Microsoft has been investing in SAP apps for a long time – to run many aspects of its own $89.5 billion global empire – human resources, finance, logistics and supply chain, and more.
 In February of this year, it completed the move of the last of its SAP landscape to Azure.
 Estimates by its own SAP team are that the budget will be cut by 10-20% by this application transformation.

-- Growing, even fluctuating bandwidth needs, require server upgrades.
-Migration to SAP in the cloud means ease of scaling through the use of their remote servers.
+- Lower CAPEX Migration to SAP in the cloud means ease of scaling through the use of their remote servers.
 Scaling down is just as easy.
-This type of agility can give a business a competitive edge.
+This type of agility can give a business a competitive edge and generate tangible TCO savings.
+According to Forrester, the surveyed enterprises managed to save $7.2 million in anticipated hardware costs by moving their SAP applications to Azure (instead of upgrading their data centers).
+Further, the study says that post-migration some managed to achieve a 20% YoY in operational cost savings.

-- Workflow and File Sharing: SAP offers a robust suite of business applications, but its in-house systems have limitations for a workforce that is increasingly mobile.
+- Improved Workflows and Data Sharing: SAP offers a robust suite of business applications, but its in-house systems have limitations for an increasingly mobile workforce.
 SAP in the cloud fosters effective collaboration without geographical restrictions and enables real-time file-sharing from anywhere on any device.
+What’s more, Microsoft IoT hub now effectively integrates with SAP Leonardo, meaning that you can run more advanced IIoT deployments and collect real-time insights from several physical assets.

-- CEO’s of both companies state that they are committed to deploying the technologies they offer – a collaboration that will give clients the ability to access the power of a cloud-based system, along with data and analytics that will be not just efficient but will move them to a level of competition that sets them apart.
+- Co-Engineered Products: Microsoft and SAP state that they will be co-engineering new services, will market them together, and co-support them.
+Today, open connectors are already available for Microsoft Face API and SAP machine learning.
+CEO’s of both companies state that they are committed to deploying the technologies they offer – a collaboration that will give clients the ability to access the power of a cloud-based system, along with data and analytics that will be not just efficient but will move them to a level of competition that sets them apart.

-- Microsoft, in moving its own SAP systems to Azure has done the groundwork, so that any business of any size and with any complexity of SAP solutions can migrate with as few landmines as possible.
-In fact, SAP on Azure is now used by 90% of Fortune 500 companies – its scalability is huge, and it handles more than 5 trillion storage transactions on a monthly basis.
+- Clear Customer Journey Maps: Microsoft, in moving its own SAP systems to Azure has done the groundwork so that any business of any size and with any complexity of SAP solutions can migrate with as few landmines as possible.
+In fact, SAP on Azure is now used by 90% of Fortune 500 companies – its scalability is huge, and it handles more than 5 trillion storage transactions every month.
+Furthermore, the two companies are offering extensive account support and additional consulting services to those wishing to migrate to the cloud.

 Are There SAP on Azure Cons?